rholee-xu/surface-model/README.md

 ```

 ## Radius and tip calculation
 We must first calculate the radius of the tip and side before doing the automatic triangulation.
-First subset the wall outline by replacing the numbers with the lowest x-value that captures the tip portion of the cell.
+The wall outline needs to be subsetted to the tip portion to estimate the radius of the tip.
+To subset, we replace the numbers seen below with the lowest x-value that captures the tip portion of the cell.
 The `sphericalFit` command will fit a sphere to the subsetted points which we will extract the radius from.
-Then you can use the plot code to confirm how the fitting looks visually.
+Then the plot code can be used to confirm how the fitting looks visually.
 ```matlab
 %% Calculate tip and side radius subset_tip_sphere = before_xy_ridge_all(:,before_xy_ridge_all(1,:)>=190);